FoggyMtnDrifter/ClearProxy/README.md

 ### Important Notes for Docker Setup

-- The Caddyfile configuration is **required** for proper operation.
+- The Caddy JSON configuration is **required** for proper operation.
 Without it, the admin API won't be accessible, and proxy host creation will fail.
 - Make sure all the required directories exist before starting the containers:
   - `data/caddy/data`: For Caddy's internal data
-  - `data/caddy/config`: For Caddy configuration files
+  - `data/caddy/config/caddy`: For Caddy configuration files
   - `data/certificates`: For SSL certificates
-- The admin API is configured to listen on `localhost:2019` by default
+- The admin API is configured to listen on port 2019
 - Auto HTTPS redirects are disabled by default to prevent conflicts with proxy configurations

 ### Troubleshooting Docker Setup

 If you encounter the error "Failed to create proxy host" or "Failed to apply Caddy configuration":

-1. Verify that the Caddyfile exists in the correct location with the proper configuration
+1. Verify that the Caddy JSON configuration exists in the correct location with the proper configuration
 2. Ensure all required directories are created with appropriate permissions
 3. Check that the Caddy admin API is accessible (port 2019)
 4. Review the logs for both containers: